visit-dav/visit/src/doc/gui_manual/Preferences/File_Locations.rst

 * Read: On demand when user selects :menuselection:`File --> Restor session...`
 * Format: ASCII `XML <https://en.wikipedia.org/wiki/XML>`_.

-:ref:`Database Files <Supported File Types>`
-""""""""""""""""""""""""""""""""""""""""""""
-* Location and file name(s): User uses the :menuselection:`File --> Open...`
-  file browser to select the location of these files.
-The ``-o`` command-line :ref:`startup option <StartupOptions>` can be used to select a database file to open at startup.
-* Purpose: Database files store the data that VisIt_ is used to analyze and visualize.
-* Written: VisIt_ *reads* over 130 different types of databases.
-Only about 20 of those types can be *written* by VisIt_.
-And some of those output types support only limited kinds of data.
-A database can be written using :menuselection:`File --> Export database...`
-* Read: On demand when user selects :menuselection:`File --> Open...`
-* Format: Varies by database type.

 :ref:`Save Window Files <saving_viz_window>`
 """"""""""""""""""""""""""""""""""""""""""""
-* Location and file name(s): User uses the :menuselection:`File --> Save Window...`
-  file browser to select the location of these files. and :menuselection:`File -> Set save options...` to specify other properties.
+* Location and file name(s): User uses the :menuselection:`File --> Set save options...` to specify the name and location of subsequent saved window files as well as many other properties of a saved window.
-* Purpose: Save the data displayed in the currently active window usually but not always to an image file.
+* Purpose: Save the *visually relevant* aspects of the data displayed in the currently active window usually but not always to an image file.
-* Written: On demand user selects :menuselection:`File --> Save Window...` or hits the **Save** button in the **Set save options** window.
+* Written: On demand when user selects :menuselection:`File --> Save Window` or hits the **Save** button in the **Set save options** window.
 * Read: Yes, saved images can be read into VisIt_ like any other database.
   On demand when user selects :menuselection:`File --> Open...`
 * Format: Various, see :ref:`Set save options <saving_viz_window>` window.

+:ref:`Exported Database Files <exporting_databases>`
+""""""""""""""""""""""""""""""""""""""""""""""""""""
+* Location and file name(s): User uses :menuselection:`File --> Export database...` to bring up a file browser to select the name and location of exported database files.
+* Purpose: Exported database files are often used to share computed results among users, to convert among database formats, or to create a new more convenient database to load back into VisIt_ for further analysis.
+* Written: On demand when user selects :menuselection:`File --> Export database...`.
+  While VisIt_ *reads* over 130 different types of databases, only about 20 of those types does it *write*.
+And some of those output types support only limited kinds of data.
+* Read: On demand when user selects :menuselection:`File --> Open...`
+* Format: Varies by database type.

 Save Window vs. Export Database Files
 """""""""""""""""""""""""""""""""""""